janetbrent/IT-Support-Labs/Windows-10-VirtualBox-Lab/README.md

-Windows 10 Virtual Machine Setup & Troubleshooting Lab Objective

-The goal of this lab was to create a Windows virtual machine that I could use as a safe environment for practicing Windows command-line tools and developing hands-on IT troubleshooting skills.

-Environment & Tools
-Oracle VirtualBox
-Windows 10
-Windows 11 (initial installation attempt)
-Windows Command Prompt
-Initial Setup

-I initially attempted to create a Windows 11 virtual machine using VirtualBox.
-During the setup process, I encountered storage limitations that prevented me from completing the installation as planned.

-Rather than continuing with an operating system that required more resources than I needed for my current learning objectives, I reassessed the purpose of the virtual machine.

-My primary goal was to have a Windows environment where I could practice command-line tools and IT support concepts.
-Windows 10 was sufficient for this purpose.

-Problem Encountered

-Issue: Insufficient available storage for my original Windows 11 virtual machine setup.

-This required me to determine whether I needed to allocate additional resources or whether a different operating system would better meet the requirements of the lab.

-Troubleshooting & Solution

-I identified the storage constraint and evaluated what I actually needed from the virtual environment.

-Since my immediate goal was Windows command-line practice rather than Windows 11-specific functionality, I decided to change my approach.

-I:

-Stopped the Windows 11 installation attempt.
-Reassessed the requirements for my lab environment.
-Chose Windows 10 as a more appropriate option for my current needs.
-Created a Windows 10 virtual machine in VirtualBox.
-Used the Windows 10 environment for continued command-line practice.
-Result

-I successfully created a functional Windows 10 virtual environment that I can continue using for IT support, networking, and command-line labs.

-What I Learned

-This lab reinforced that troubleshooting is not always about forcing the original solution to work.
-Sometimes the better solution is to identify the actual requirement and choose an alternative that accomplishes the goal with the resources available.

-I also gained additional hands-on experience with:

-Virtual machines and virtualization
-Operating system installation
-Resource considerations when configuring virtual machines Windows command-line environments
-Troubleshooting and adapting a technical solution
-Next Steps

-I plan to continue using this virtual machine to practice Windows command-line utilities, networking commands, system administration, and IT troubleshooting.
+# Windows 10 Virtual Machine Setup & Troubleshooting

+## Objective

+The goal of this lab was to create a Windows virtual machine that I could use as a safe practice environment for Windows administration, command-line exercises, and IT troubleshooting.

+## Environment & Tools

+- Oracle VirtualBox
+- Windows 10
+- Windows 11 (initial attempt)
+- Windows Command Prompt

+## Initial Setup

+I initially attempted to create a **Windows 11 virtual machine** using VirtualBox.
+During the setup process, I encountered an issue related to the amount of storage available for the virtual machine.

+Rather than continuing with an environment that required more resources than I needed, I evaluated what I actually needed from the VM.

+My primary goal was to create a Windows environment for practicing **command-line tools and IT troubleshooting**, so Windows 11 was not necessary for my current learning objectives.

+## Problem Encountered

+The Windows 11 setup required more storage than I had available for the virtual machine, preventing me from completing the setup as originally planned.

+## Troubleshooting & Solution

+I identified **storage capacity** as the issue and considered whether Windows 11 was necessary for the exercises I planned to perform.

+Since my immediate goal was Windows command-line practice rather than testing Windows 11-specific functionality, I decided to change the operating system instead of continuing to allocate resources to an environment I did not need.

+I created a **Windows 10 virtual machine** instead.

+This provided the Windows environment I needed while making better use of the resources available on my system.

+## Result

+I successfully created a working Windows 10 virtual machine in VirtualBox that I can use for continued hands-on IT practice.

+The VM provides an isolated environment where I can experiment with Windows commands, configurations, and troubleshooting without affecting my primary computer.

+## What I Learned

+This project gave me hands-on experience with:

+- Creating and configuring a virtual machine
+- Installing a Windows operating system in a virtual environment
+- Recognizing storage and resource constraints during deployment
+- Troubleshooting a failed initial setup
+- Adjusting a technical solution based on the actual requirements of the project
+- Using virtualization to create a safe IT practice environment

+It also reinforced an important troubleshooting principle: **the goal is not always to force the original solution to work.
+A better solution may be to identify the actual requirement and choose an approach that meets it with the resources available.**

+## Next Steps

+I plan to use this Windows 10 virtual machine for additional hands-on exercises involving:

+- Windows Command Prompt
+- TCP/IP configuration
+- Network connectivity troubleshooting
+- DNS troubleshooting
+- Windows user and system administration
+- PowerShell
+- General Windows troubleshooting